quipucords/quipucords-ui/CONTRIBUTING.md

 - dependabot running multiple times a month on major level packages that require an in-depth review

 ##### Manual NPM updates
+> It is **highly discouraged** that you rely on updating ANY `lock` file ONLY recommendations.
+This creates long-term issues when NPM references in `package.json` potentially require specific
+> dependencies, or have built around specific package functionality that could be inadvertently altered by updating a dependencies' dependency. `lock` file
+> updates should only be leveraged under certain conditions.

 This is the slowest part of package updates.
-Some packages will need to be updated manually.
+If any packages are skipped during the "basic" and "core" automation runs.
+Those packages will need to be updated manually.
-1. Clone the repository locally, or bring your fork up-to-date, with the `main` branch.
+1. Clone the repository locally, or bring your fork up-to-date with the development branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Remove/delete the `node_modules` directory (there may be differences between branches that create package alterations)
 1. Run
    ```
-   $ yarn
+   $ npm install
    ```
    To re-install the baseline packages.
 1. Start working your way down the list of `dependencies` and `devDependencies` in [`package.json`](./package.json).
-It is normal to start on the `dev-dependencies` since the related NPMs support build process.
-Build process updates, short of a semver major/minor, generally do not break the application.
+It is normal to start on the `dev-dependencies` since the related NPMs support build process updates at more consistent intervals without breaking the application.
    > Some text editors fill in the next available NPM package version when you go to modify the package version.
 If this isn't available you can always use [NPM directly](https://www.npmjs.com/)... start searching =).
-1. After each package version update in [`package.json`](./package.json) you'll run the follow scripts
+1. After each package version update in [`package.json`](./package.json) you'll run the following scripts
-   - `$ yarn test`, if it fails you'll need to run `$ yarn test:dev` and update the related tests
+  - `$ npm test`, if it fails you'll need to do one, two, or all of the following
+     - edit files for related linting and/or type errors
+     - run `$ npm run test:dev` and update the related unit tests
-   - `$ yarn build`, if it fails you'll need to run `$ yarn test:integration-dev` and update the related tests
+     - run `$ npm run test:integration-dev` and update the related tests
-   - Make sure podman desktop is running, then type `$ yarn start`.
-Confirm that staging run is still accessible and that no design alterations have happened.
+  - `$ npm start`, confirm that local run is still accessible and that no design alterations have happened.
 Fix accordingly.
-   - Make sure podman desktop is running, then type `$ yarn start:stage`.
-Confirm that staging run is still accessible and that no design alterations have happened.
-Fix accordingly.
 1. If the package is now working commit the change and move on to the next package.
-   - If the package fails, or you want to skip the update, take the minimally easy path and remove/delete `node_modules` then rollback `yarn.lock` **BEFORE** you run the next package update.
+  - If the package fails, or you want to skip the update, take the minimally easy path and remove/delete `node_modules` then rollback `package-lock.json` **BEFORE** you run the next package update.
 > There are alternatives to resetting `node_modules`, we're providing the most direct path.
 >
 > Not updating a package is not the end-of-the-world.
 A package is not going to randomly break because you haven't updated to the latest version.